By Marika Sboros

 Li is on a stellar list of international speakers at the groundbreaking Rethinking Cancer conference in Paris on September 21, 2017.
 It’s about a real revolution in cancer treatment: angiogenesis, the natural process by which the body grows new blood vessels.

 But perhaps most exciting about the Paris summit is that cancer is not the revolution’s only target.
 And right diet is only one weapon in its armoury.
-Speakers say that a variety of methods to harness blood vessel power could be the path to beating heart disease, diabetes, vision loss, declining cognitive function and much more.
-It’s why Rethinking Cancer holds the promise of longer, healthier life.
+Speakers say that a variety of methods to harness blood vessel power could beat heart disease, diabetes, vision loss, declining cognitive function and much more.

 The conference is the vision of Air France captain and cancer survivor Jean-Jacques Trochon.